charliesabino/backseat.nvim/README.md

 Use . to repeat commands instead of retyping
 Avoid excessive use of x for deletion, use d with motions
 ```

+## Cost

+backseat.nvim is designed to be extremely cost-effective.
+It uses Gemini 2.0 Flash by default, which is one of the most affordable AI models available.
+Even with the generous assumption that one is in Neovim normal mode 6 hours a day, backseat.nvim will cost only ~$0.01 per day.

 ## Privacy